ver. 2025-07-13

 or based on the Geography of Ptolemy:

-Map by R. W. Chambers, Widsith 1912, p.
-259, see p.
-241f. for emendation.
-For instance,
+Map by Raymond W. Chambers, Widsith 1912: see p.
+241 f. for emendation.
+For instance, Ptolemy took the region of Angaria

-‘Angrivaria’, the Germ.
+(‘Angrivaria’, the Germ.
 Engern) for the ‘Suevi Angili’.

 Lurnualld [139, Icel.
 MS B]